monkeywidget/HelloWorldTDD/java/junit_maven/README.md

 This will:

+- make the app directory "my-app"
 - generate the pom.xml
 - make the App.java file
-- make the first test file
+- make the first test file AppTest.java

 Compile!